ropensci/opentripplanner/README.md

 From version 0.3.0 of `opentripplanner` the package `RcppSimdJson` is used for JSON parsing.
 This package is not supported on some older versions of R (\<= 3.6) and some older Operating Systems.
-To meet CRAN requirements version 0.3.1 added a legacy mode for older versions of R.
-This legacy mode has reduced functionality and users on old systems may get better results using version 0.2.3 of the package.
+Users on old systems should use version 0.2.3 of the package.
 You can install older versions using **remotes**.

 ``` r
 remotes::install_version("opentripplanner", "0.2.3")